 Types of Breast Reconstruction

-Roswell Park offers both single-stage immediate breast reconstruction, at the time of your mastectomy, and delayed reconstruction also known as two-stage breast reconstruction surgery, performed months or even years after breast cancer surgery.
+Roswell Park offers both immediate breast reconstruction (which takes place at the time of your mastectomy) and delayed reconstruction (performed months or even years after breast cancer surgery).

 Our surgeons typically use one of these approaches to reconstruct a breast:

-- Autologous or flap reconstruction uses skin, fat and muscle tissue from other body areas such as the abdomen, thighs or buttocks.
+- Autologous or flap reconstruction, which uses skin, fat and occasionally muscle tissue from other body areas, such as the abdomen, back, thighs or buttocks

 - Combination of implants and your own tissue